 Sources with the potential to emit air pollutants greater than major source thresholds are required to take federally enforceable emission limitations and/or operation caps in order to be exempt from major source (Title V) licensing requirements.

 Applications for new sources and minor and major modifications to existing sources require a Best Available Control Technology (BACT) analysis.
-A BACT analysis is a topdown analysis reviewed on a case-bycase basis taking into account energy, envirionmental, and economic impacts.
-Download NESCAUM's BACT Guideline for a detailed explanation.
+A BACT analysis is a top-down analysis reviewed on a case-by-case basis taking into account energy, envirionmental, and economic impacts.
+Please see NESCAUM's BACT Guidance and Maine DEP's BACT Guidance for detailed explanations.

 Complete air emission license applications should be mailed to: